tanimislam/howdy/docs/plex-config/plex_services_config.rst

   :width: 100%
   :align: center

-7. The final browser window shows a text box with the OAuth token string.
-Copy that string into the GUI dialog widget in step 4, and press return on that widget.
+7. The final browser window shows a text box with the OAuth2_ token string.
+Copy that string into the GUI dialog widget in step 4, and press return on the text box in that widget.

 .. image:: plex-config-services-figures/google_step07_oauthtokencopy.png
   :width: 100%